Don’t Underestimate Key Challenges of Digital Transformation

 There’s no denying that the digital era has arrived.
 From small to large corporations, digital transformation has become critical for all businesses.
 We ask: What are the key challenges of digital transformation on businesses and their pricing strategies?

 The development and the formation of technologies have dictated the stride of society.
 Technology has changed our habits, relationships, routines, behaviour and expectations of businesses.
 Most especially how we consume products and buy services.
 What we value and view as a good price is not static.
-And how much we are willing to pay.
-Yet, despite all these major changes, how businesses continue to set customer prices and manage their revenues remains firmly in the past.
+How much we are willing to pay for products is changing.
+Yet, despite all these major changes, how businesses continue to set customer prices and manage their revenues remains static and firmly in the past.

 A report from Riverbed says that out of 1,000 business decision-makers, 98% agree the delivery of digital services and apps is critical to a successful company.
 Still, 95% of executives admitted that they encountered significant challenges when trying to transition to digit; with a large proportion of these cited challenges being down to pricing and/or revenue model issues.

 At Taylor Wells Advisory, we think that the failure of digital strategies is largely due to massively inadequate systems and not putting the right people in the organisation to solve complex data, pricing and commercial problems.

 In this article, we will tackle the key challenges of digital transformation on businesses and their pricing strategies.
 We will discuss why most businesses fail in the digital world.
 In addition, we will talk about real-world examples of companies that overcame the key challenges of digital transformation and became successful in the digital era.

 We will argue that digital transformation shouldn’t be considered a hindrance or a disruption to business growth.
 We believe that businesses that equip themselves with: the right strategies, the right people, and the right organisation structures will survive and thrive in the digital world.